nestauk/asf_core_data/README.md

 <mark>More to follow and to be polished, just some examples</mark>

-### Predicting the next wave of heat pump adoptors
+### Predicting the next wave of heat pump adopters

 GitHub: https://github.com/nestauk/heat_pump_adoption_modelling
 Report: [follows]